What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 1. Handling and Loading Issues

-Handling and loading processes directly influence the condition and quantity of goods that arrive at their destination.
+The care that goes into the handling and loading processes directly influence the condition goods will arrive in.
 When freight is mismanaged, it often results in OS&D claims.

 • Haphazard handling